 - Scrubs: Thought rather highly of itself, but could afford to.
 Very intelligent Plot Parallels and ethical dilemmas (if at time too artificial).

 British television I like

 - Blackadder: Blackadder The Third and Blackadder Goes Forth at least.
 Rowan Atkinson plays a horrible man, but you can't help but admire his cunning.
 Tony Robinson and Hugh Laurie are also great.

-- Life On Mars: Bringing the police procedural back to its roots and dissecting those same roots.
+- Life on Mars: Bringing the police procedural back to its roots while also dissecting those same roots.
 Very character-driven.
 Pity they couldn't end it well.

 Films I like

 - The Adventures of Baron Munchausen: Terry Gilliam brings to this film a unique cinematography.